MKwareContributions/8ball/README.md

 # Installation

 ## Binary
-1. Download the binary (Windows only)
+1. Download the binary
 2. Open it

+(Works fine in Linux with Wine)

 ## Source code